reddit/devvit/devvit-docs/versioned_docs/version-0.11/capabilities/forms.md

 ### Multi-step forms

-Add a multi-step dynamic form to an experience post
+Add a multi-step dynamic form to an interactive post

 ```tsx
 import { Devvit, useState, useForm } from '@devvit/public-api';